This vegetarian quesadilla recipe is a perfect, satisfying combination of smooth cheese with sautéed shallots and asparagus.

 What’s better than sitting out on your deck with a big plate of sliced assorted cheeses and crackers?
 I just thought of something that might make it better: sipping a cadillac margarita as you eat your slices of cheese, either by themselves or cozied up to crackers.

-For this recipe, I purchased an 8 ounce block of Heluva Good!
-Jalapeño Jack cheese and an 8 ounce block of Heluva Good!
-Colby-Jack cheese.
+For this recipe, I purchased an 8-ounce block of Jalapeño Jack cheese and an 8-ounce block of Colby-Jack cheese.
 I use this particular combination of cheeses because the Jalapeño Jack has a nice bite to it and even though it isn’t too spicy, Christopher is a wimp, er, I mean, he can’t take much heat so I offset it with the Colby-Jack.

-I gather my Colby-Jack and Jalapeño Jack cheeses along with some asparagus and shallots.
+Gather the ingredients – Colby-Jack and Jalapeño Jack cheese, asparagus and shallots.

-In goes the tortilla and I split the cheese between the two pans.
+Add a tortilla to each pan and split the cheese between the two pans.

-Once the Jalapeño Jack and Colby-Jack cheeses are melted, I add the sautéed onion and asparagus mixture to one of the tortillas.
-I grab the other tortilla with my asbestos fingers and line it up over the veggie-stuffed tortilla.
+Once the cheese has melted, add the sautéed shallot and asparagus mixture to one of the tortillas.
+I grab the other tortilla with my asbestos fingers and line it up over the veggie-stuffed tortilla, cheese side down.

 Let’s take a bite.

 As I mentioned above, I love how creamy the Heluva Good!
 Cheeses are.
-And they melt beautifully when grated or shredded – better actually than packaged grated or shredded cheeses.
-They go well with any meal.
+They melt beautifully when grated or shredded – better actually than packaged grated or shredded cheeses.

 - 2 tablespoons olive oil